AGE: – Undetermined

 FOR PRICE PLEASE CONTACT – include item number below

-A Burmese Buddha sculpture Andagu stone stele, “stelae” or plaque, depicts the Buddha’s moment of enlightenment, and the Buddha in Parinirvana (dying).
-Some andagu stone stele or plaques found in Burma are sometimes showing up to eight events in the life of the Buddha.
+Some larger andagu stone stele or plaques found in Burma show up to eight events in the life of the Buddha.
 These events are usually situated around the central depiction of the Buddha’s moment of enlightenment, where he is seen with hand gesture in bhumisparsa mudra, referred to as touching earth, the moment when the Buddha attained enlightenment.

 It is unclear where this yellow-beige pyrophylite stone referred to as andagu stone came from.
 Some scholars seem to think it came from China, others from India, apart from these small sculptures no other iconography in Burma has been produced since with this particular stone.
 The carvings made from this stone are small and intricately carved, usually not more than 30cm in height.

-Andagu stone carvings have been found in Pagan, some in Mandalay and some in Rakhine State, and these days only rarely discovered in a relic chambers.
+Andagu stone carvings have been found in Pagan, some in Mandalay and some in Rakhine State.
+During the Pagan period eight scene stele’s were also cast in bronze and are rare.

 For more information on Andagu Stone Stele’s